-Many younger people that emigrate to Australia apply for a Skilled Migration Visa, which allows them to live and work within the country.
+Many younger people that move to Australia apply for a Skilled Migration Visa, which allows them to live and work within the country.
 This visa is awarded on a points-based system, and the entire process can take up to a year to complete.

 The General Skilled Migration Visa includes 5 subsets.
 These are: